JonathanTSilva/TP-IFSP/README.md

 </details>

 ## About the Project
-All templates developed in LaTeX for the Federal Institute of Education, Science and Technology of the State of São Paulo - IFSP - Campus Sertãozinho.
+All reports and document templates developed in LaTeX for the Federal Institute of Education, Science and Technology of the State of São Paulo - IFSP - Campus Sertãozinho.

 ### Built with
+\LaTeX

 ## Getting Started